Marwaa703/task-manager/README.md

 ## Usage

--Add new tasks with titles, descriptions, and completion status.
+- Add new tasks with titles, descriptions, and completion status.
--Edit existing tasks by clicking on the task card and making changes.
+- Edit existing tasks by clicking on the task card and making changes.
--Delete tasks by clicking the delete button on the task card.
+- Delete tasks by clicking the delete button on the task card.
--Filter tasks based on completion status (All, Completed, Uncompleted).
+- Filter tasks based on completion status (All, Completed, Uncompleted).

-##Demo
+## Demo
--You can use the demo here https://task-manager-six-azure.vercel.app/
+- You can use the demo here https://task-manager-six-azure.vercel.app/